-7 The development of a statewide definition of clean hydrogen would provide clarity for hydrogen8 development within Connecticut.
+The development of a statewide definition of clean hydrogen would provide clarity for hydrogen development within Connecticut.

-• DEEP should conduct further investigation to ultimately establish a definition of clean hydrogen that would be most appropriate for Connecticut.
-While hydrogen can be produced 11 12 from fossil fuels via steam methane reformation, from electricity via electrolysis, or from organic sources, these sources have differing levels of GHG emissions associated with 13 14 production.
-Many countries and U.S. states have established definitions of clean, green, renewable, or low-carbon hydrogen to differentiate hydrogen with lower GHG emissions 15 16 intensity (as shown in Table 5) and the federal government has similarly suggested a 17 definition based on lifecycle emissions.
-Such definitions can provide clarity for hydrogen 18 development within the state and will help to guide project and fuel eligibility for siting, funding, tariff regulation, and other actions and initiatives referenced in this report.
-19 definition for clean hydrogen with federal guidance.180 Bloom Energy stated that consistent definitions are essential to ensure clarity in this developing sector and will enable more participation in federal tax incentives and innovation programs benefiting Connecticut ratepayers.181 FuelCell Energy noted that Connecticut has several clean energy technology companies that serve broader national and global markets and stated that a definition consistent with the federal definition will
++ DEEP should conduct further investigation to ultimately establish a definition of clean hydrogen that would be most appropriate for Connecticut.
+While hydrogen can be produced from fossil fuels via steam methane reformation, from electricity via electrolysis, or from organic sources, these sources have differing levels of GHG emissions associated with production.
+Many countries and U.S. states have established definitions of clean, green, renewable, or low-carbon hydrogen to differentiate hydrogen with lower GHG emissions intensity (as shown in Table 5) and the federal government has similarly suggested a definition based on lifecycle emissions.
+Such definitions can provide clarity for hydrogen development within the state and will help to guide project and fuel eligibility for siting, funding, tariff regulation, and other actions and initiatives referenced in this report.

+Discussion regarding a definition of clean hydrogen revealed a range of opinions among stakeholders.
+Eversource, Bloom Energy, FuelCell Energy, and CCAT recommended alignment of the Connecticut definition for clean hydrogen with federal guidance.
+Bloom Energy stated that consistent definitions are essential to ensure clarity in this developing sector and will enable more participation in federal tax incentives and innovation programs benefiting Connecticut ratepayers.
+FuelCell Energy noted that Connecticut has several clean energy technology companies that serve broader national and global markets and stated that a definition consistent with the federal definition will enable broader economic development.